Forever Tarkovsky Club: Style

 Their debut concert finally took place at Kubrick, a well-known bookstore and cinema located in Yau Ma Tei (which also happens to be workplace of the heroes of Ah P's notorious poems), on December 28, 2008, and took a more respectable name : "Healthy Moral Christmas Party".
 Disillusioned and cynical yet humorous and enthusiastic, Forever Tarkovsky Club's music revolves around themes such as politics (disguised as a love song, 上街的理由 aims at convincing people to take to the street on July, 1st), poverty ("Don't Sell Flags in Sham Shui Po"), unemployment ("Give Him a Job") and prostitution.
 A collaborative effort, the band used to invite their friends (Siu Ding, Thomas Chow etc.) to perform on stage and can be said to be part of a new wave of Hong Kong indie bands, more prone to tackle political and social issues.

+Reception

+A Ming Pao critic said the band's songs "reflect a grassroots and youthful essence".
+According to the reviewer, the songs "Christmas Half-Naked Party", "The Bay Area Police Station Adventure", and "give him a job" are "unconventional, sharp, and candid".
+Regarding the song "Tying Up Gwei Lun-mei", the critic wrote, "The fleeting nature of this love is classical, yet carries a lightness reminiscent of the cyber-generation's 'infinite resurrection', embodying a new era's sensibility.
+It remains niche while speaking to universal emotions."
+An Apple Daily reviewer characterised the band's works as having "a more gloomy style" compared to My Little Airport songs.
+The reviewer found that the band's songs talk about themes that mainstream musicians seldom discuss like sex workers and responsibility.